E-commerce

 For admin teams, stronger authentication limits account takeovers.

-Uptime, maintenance windows: to be read in the cloud or platform contract.
+Uptime, maintenance windows: read the cloud or platform contract.

 Fraud

-Order scoring, blocklists: features often connected via apps or the payment provider.
+Order scoring, blocklists: features often plugged in via apps or a payment provider.

 Logging

-Keep records of admin access and sensitive operations for internal auditing.
+Keep records of admin access and sensitive operations for internal audit.

 Pentests and patches

-For brands with high stakes, regular penetration testing campaigns complement vendor updates.
+For high-stakes retailers, regular penetration testing campaigns complement vendor updates.

 Secrets management

-API keys and payment tokens must not be left lying around in shared spreadsheets: vaults and rotation.
+API keys and payment tokens should not be left lying around in shared spreadsheets: vaults and rotation.

 Accessibility compliance

-Frameworks such as WCAG guide contrast, visible focus, and text alternatives: an increasing requirement for high-traffic sites, certain public procurements, and an inclusive brand image internationally over the long term.
+Standards such as WCAG guide contrasts, visible focus, and text alternatives: a growing requirement for high-traffic sites, certain public-sector orders, and inclusive brand image on an international scale over the long term.

 Integrations, API and app marketplace

-Rare is the store that does not connect at least one email tool, an ERP, a helpdesk, or a BI.
+It is rare for a store not to connect at least one email tool, an ERP, a helpdesk or a BI tool.
 APIs and webhooks make it possible to synchronize orders, inventory, and customers.
 E-commerce automation relies on these flows.

 iPaaS and connectors

-Zapier, Make, or dedicated middlewares speed up prototypes; high volumes require more robust pipelines.
+Zapier, Make, or dedicated middleware speed up prototypes; high volumes require more robust pipelines.

 Data quality

-An API does not fix an upstream poorly named SKU: catalog governance comes before integration.
+An API does not fix a poorly named SKU upstream: catalog governance before integration.

 API versioning